shawnmckinney/LdapEntityManager/DESIGN.md

 LDAP Entity Manager (LEM) reads and writes records from an LDAP database.
 It uses LDAPv3 protocol to Create Read Update Delete (CRUD).
 The mappings between the backend database and the entities are defined in Yet Another Markup Language (YAML) format and Java classes.
-There are two input files to the APIs.
-The first, the entity's model, defines the mappings between the logical and physical format.
-The second, the entity's data, contains the actual data using the logical format defined in the model.

 ## YAML model, entitity data and API
     - [see](./PROPOSAL.md)

 ## Details

+There are two input files.
+The first, entity model, defines the mappings between the logical and physical format.
+The second, entity data, contains the actual data using the logical format defined in the model.

 - LEM uses Apache Directory LDAP API for data access.
 - Apache Commons Configuration is used for LDAP coordinates and stored in the config.properties file as name:value pairs.
 - Apache Log4j2 for logging and its config in log4j2.xml.